Technology Demos

 Demonstration of Highly Integrated Autonomous ROV-based 3DEM for Underwater Advanced Geophysical Classification (APEX)

-This demonstration features the APEX system, a DoD-accredited dynamic advanced geophysical classification (AGC) sensor for munitions response.
+This demonstration features the APEX system, a DoW-accredited dynamic advanced geophysical classification (AGC) sensor for munitions response.
 Using multi-axis, high-resolution electromagnetic induction (EMI), APEX collects digital geophysical mapping data and enables classification decisions directly from dynamic surveys.
 Participants will see how this integrated approach improves detection and discrimination of hazardous munitions versus non-hazardous debris, enhancing safety and efficiency in underwater operations.

 Presenter: Dr. Gregory Schultz